||Course Materials||Getting an "A"

 the highest quiz score will be counted).

 Plagiarism is both illegal and dishonest.
 Only original work will be accepted for written assignments (topic report).
 Any material which is directly copied from a website or printed document must be properly indicated and referenced.
-Failure to provide proper referencing will result in zero points for the assignment, an F in the class, and disciplinary action for the student.
+Failure to provide proper referencing will result in zero points for the assignment, and may result in an F in the class as well as disciplinary action for the student.

 It is a violation of academic conduct to share the contents of any of the exams, quizzes or other class materials.
 In addition, it is a violation to share user names and passwords.
 If your user name and password are used by someone other than yourself, with or without your knowledge, you are in violation.
 Please keep your user name and password private.
 Violators will receive an F in the class and may be expelled from the college.
 Only registered students are allowed access to the online class site.

-Please consult the Catalog and Student Handbook for further clarification and consequences of academic misconduct.
+Please consult the Catalog or Student Conduct Policies for further clarification and consequences of academic misconduct.